Kurichy: Churches

 St. Xavier's Latin catholic church is an ancient church where the holy relic of St. Francis Xavier is kept for worship.
 The evening worship of Wednesdays, worship in holy week and the feast of the church attract many devotees.
 The feast of St. Francis Xavier is celebrated at this church in December in every year.
-There is also an LP school named little flower also a part of this church.
-There is an old age home named as St. Joseph's Old Age Home [part of Koottogne charity in worldwide].
+There is also an LP school named little flower that is also a part of this church.
+There is an old age home named St. Joseph's Old Age Home [part of Koottogne charity worldwide].
 The sisters in this old age home are from Korea.

 St. Mary's Jacobite Syrian Soonoro Church is an ancient church where the holy relic of St. Mary is kept for worship.
 The evening worship on Tuesdays attracts many devotees.
 The Feast of St. Mary is celebrated at this Church every year from 1 to 8 September, every year.

 Temples

 Nearby Hindu temples include the Edanaattu Indilayappa Swami Temple, Thrikkapaleswarm Shiva temple, Shankarapuram Shiva Temple, Cheruparakavu Devi temple.
 The Edanaattu Indalayappa Swami Temple is especially well known, and hosts the Kiratham Kathakali performance on the day of Makaravilakku.

 Puthanpally junction is located one kilometer west of the Out Post junction.
 The Shiva temple Trikkapaleshwaram and Cheruparakavu Devi temple are situated in this place.
 SNDP Gurusreepuram Sakha is located near Trikkapaleshwaram temple.

 A Shri Rama temple is located at Sachivothamapuram near to Kurichy.
 The place is named after Sir CP Ramaswamy Iyer who was given the title "Sachivothama" by the then Maharajah of Travancore, Shri Chithira Thirunal Balaramavarma.
-Sir CP was Diwan (Prime Minister) of Travancore from 1936 to 1947.
+Sir CP was the Diwan (Prime Minister) of Travancore from 1936 to 1947.